jiangzongkun/mev-cfg/README.md

 The generated control flow graphs use the following color conventions:

-- **Green nodes**: Represent nodes that were actually executed
-- **Purple nodes**: Represent nodes containing SSTORE opcodes (state modifications)
+- **Pink nodes (#f7768e)**: Represent nodes containing SSTORE opcodes (state modifications)
+- **Orange nodes (#ff9e64)**: Represent nodes containing ADD or SUB opcodes (value calculations)
-- **Green edges**: Represent execution paths
+- **Green nodes (#9ece6a)**: Represent other executed nodes
 - **Blue bold edges**: Represent cross-contract calls
-- **Red edges**: Represent conditional branches (false)
-- **Green edges**: Represent conditional branches (true)
+- **Green edges**: Represent execution paths in the highlighted CFGs

 The SSTORE opcode is responsible for modifying contract storage state in the Ethereum EVM.
-By highlighting these nodes in purple, you can quickly identify all operations that change on-chain state during a transaction.
+By highlighting these nodes in pink, you can quickly identify all operations that change on-chain state during a transaction.

----

-## Legacy Features (evm-cfg-execpath)

-The following are features from the original version this tool is based on, now extended:

-### Static Analysis Phase

-- Splits bytecode into a structure representable by a graph through static analysis
-- Provides continuous instruction blocks that aren't interrupted by jumps
-- Provides a jump table (jumpdests positions)
-- Provides entry nodes for all blocks
-- Identifies "direct" jumps (when push is directly followed by jump)
-- Static analysis resolves some indirect (but concrete) positions if the push is still found in the same instruction block
-- Provides stack usage information within blocks

-### Basic Edge Formation

-Jumps and Jumpis with direct push values are connected to their jumpdests.
-The False side of Jumpis is connected to the next instruction.

-### Pruning the CFG

-Nodes with no incoming edges and not starting with JUMPDEST cannot be entered and will be removed to reduce clutter.

-### Symbolic Stack and Traversal

-The method used to prevent loops from running indefinitely:
-- Only execute specific opcodes: _AND_, PUSH, JUMP, JUMPI, JUMPDEST, RETURN, INVALID, SELFDESTRUCT, STOP
-- Only track possible jump destination values on the symbolic stack
-- Prevent the traverser from entering blocks where the stack is not large enough
-- When traversing to a new block, add (current_pc, next_pc, symbolic_stack) to the set of visited nodes
+## Technical Details

+This tool combines static analysis with execution traces to produce comprehensive transaction flow visualizations:

+1. **Transaction Parsing**: Extracts all contract addresses and execution steps from transaction traces
+2. **Bytecode Analysis**: Performs static analysis on each contract's bytecode to create basic CFGs
+3. **Execution Path Highlighting**: Marks paths actually executed during the transaction
+4. **Operation-Based Coloring**: Differentiates nodes based on their operations (SSTORE, ADD/SUB, etc.)
+5. **Cross-Contract Flow**: Links individual contract CFGs to show the complete transaction flow

 ## Contributing